 Take a deep breath and jump right in!
 Hit the beach – there are nearly 2,000 to choose from.
 Be one with nature in the unspoiled countryside and spectacular botanical gardens.
 Immerse yourself in history, culture, music and art.
 Enjoy some local dishes washed down with a very decent local wine.
 Then, if you still have the energy, head downtown to dance the night away.

-Welcome to the Costa Brava, where you can set the pace of life.
+Welcome to the Costa Brava, where you can set the pace of life on your next family camping holiday.
 Wind down into the warm sand of a deserted beach, wander through meadows and whitewashed villages, or get your heart pumping on a mountain bike or the dizzy heights of the Kamikaze waterslide.

 Why have just one dish when you can have a tableful of tapas?
 Hunks of bread with olive oil, spicy Catalan sausage, fish galore straight from the sea, fresh and tasty fruit and vegetables - the perfect blend of French and Spanish cooking.